Jonathan Strange & Mr Norrell: Friendship

 Reviewers focus most frequently on the dynamic between Norrell and Strange, arguing that the novel is about their relationship.
 In her review for the Times Literary Supplement, Roz Kaveney writes that the two illustrate Harold Bloom's notion of the "anxiety of influence" in addition to romantic friendship.
 The two are a "study in contrasts", with Norrell "exceptionally learned but shy and fussy" while Strange is "charming, young, fashionable and romantic".
 As one reviewer remarks, "Clarke could have called the book Sense and Sensibility if the title weren't already taken."

 Reason and madness

 The novel is not about the fight between good and evil but rather the differences between madness and reason—and it is the fairy world that is connected to madness (mad people can see fairies, for example).
 Lady Pole, who is taken away into the fairyland of Lost-Hope every night, appears insane to those around her.
 She is hidden away, like the character type examined by Sandra Gilbert and Susan Gubar in their seminal book The Madwoman in the Attic (1979).
-Developing a "divided consciousness", she is passive and quiet at home at the same time she is vengeful and murderous in the fairy land.
+Developing a "divided consciousness", she is passive and quiet at home, but at the same time is vengeful and murderous in the fairy land.